 Additionally, students must be guaranteed participation in curriculum design and review bodies.
-They should have the right to flexible and interdisciplinary study, as well as the ability to switch supervisors and specialise later in their degree.
+This includes the right to flexible and interdisciplinary study, as well as the ability to switch supervisors and specialise later in their degree.
 Universities should be required to implement compulsory student module evaluations with visible actions based on feedback.
-Flexibility in assessment methods and rights to multiple attempts should be standard.
+Flexibility in assessment methods and rights to multiple attempts should be standard, with protection against academic discrimination.

-Governments should approve a shorter (and within those subjects, broader) list of degree subjects that students can study for access to student loans, with providers mandated to offer flexibility in credit acquisition within those areas, across subject areas and between providers.
-National subject benchmark bodies should bring together academics, student representatives and relevant PSRBs.
-Government should mandate graduate attributes-based systems, with enhanced transcripts that reflect students' skills and competencies rather than traditional classifications, and set a target date for the abolition of the UK degree classification system.
+Governments should approve a shorter and broader list of degree subjects that students can study, with providers mandated to offer flexibility in credit acquisition within those areas, across subject areas and between providers.
+It should mandate graduate attributes-based systems, with enhanced transcripts that reflect students' skills and competencies rather than traditional classifications, and a target date for the abolition of the UK degree classification system.